Do birds know when a hurricane is coming?

 Although storms can be deadly to birds, most manage to survive the bad weather.

-“Although storms can have short-term negative impacts on nesting shorebirds and seabirds, storms often create new nesting habitat.
-Please be aware that hurricanes and tropical storms may change where shorebirds and seabirds nest in coastal areas, and give them space for the best chance at nesting success,” the Florida Fish and Wildlife Conservation Center says.
+“Although storms can have short-term negative impacts on nesting shorebirds and seabirds, storms often create new nesting habitats.
+Please be aware that hurricanes and tropical storms may change where shorebirds and seabirds nest in coastal areas and give them space for the best chance at nesting success,” the Florida Fish and Wildlife Conservation Center says.